 Guide to Pregnancy and Parental Leave

-Guide to Pregnancy and Parental Leave Updated March 2022
+Guide to Pregnancy and Parental Leave for Ontario Residents

-This booklet sets out a general guide to member rights and responsibilities under the Employment Standards Act, the Employment Insurance Act and Collective Agreement entitlements.
-In the OCEOTA Collective Agreement only birth mothers in LTOs qualify for Supplemental Employment Benefits SEB.
+This booklet sets out a general guide to member rights and responsibilities.
+In (Part I, Central portion of) the OCEOTA Collective Agreement only birth mothers in LTOs qualify for Supplemental Employment Benefits (SEB).

 This booklet is available in both PDF and downloadable Word format.